jce-redhat/aap-execution-environments/README.md

 ```
 sudo dnf install -y podman git-core python3-pip
 ```
-4. The `ansible-builder` command must be installed, either using the upstream Python package or the ansible-builder RPM from the Ansible Automation Platform RPM repository.
+4. The `ansible-builder` command must be installed, either using the ansible-builder RPM from the Ansible Automation Platform RPM repository, or the upstream Python package (the 'ansible-dev-tools' package is recommended).

 ## Building an execution environment image